Rule of Law & Security

 Monitor Institutional Changes

 Cristosal monitors legal reforms, structural shifts within public institutions, and governance decisions that affect separation of powers and oversight.
-This monitoring identifies how institutional changes impact access to justice and constitutional protections.
+This work tracks how institutional shifts affect access to justice and constitutional rights in practice.

 Assess the Use of Security Powers

-Security policies influence how rights are exercised.
+Security policies in the region have increasingly been used to justify emergency measures that erode due process.
 Cristosal examines detention practices, emergency measures, and enforcement strategies to assess whether the exercise of state power remains consistent with constitutional standards and international human rights obligations.

 Engage Through Legal Channels

 Findings inform legal strategies, institutional engagement, and public accountability efforts.
-When institutional actions undermine due process or oversight, Cristosal responds through legal analysis, documentation, and strategic advocacy.
+When institutional actions undermine due process or oversight, Cristosal acts through legal analysis, documentation, and strategic advocacy.

 Publications

 Cristosal publishes research and analysis documenting institutional developments, legal reforms, and security practices across the region.
-These publications provide evidence-based assessments of how governance decisions affect democratic institutions, due process, and the protection of rights.
+These publications document how governance decisions affect democratic institutions, due process, and the protection of rights.

 Rule of Law